 I don’t remember how this started, but I believe he blocked me after saying something disrespectful to me.
-In response, I screenshot his messages to me and then wrote his handle in a tweet I shared to the public.
-I did this knowing that his ill manners would be met with harassment from many of my followers.
+In response, I screenshot his messages to me and then wrote his handle in a tweet I shared with the public.
+I did this knowing that his bad manners would be met with harassment from many of my followers.

-I know that the message implies that there are 3 tweets, but the third one is a duplicate.
-Let’s dig into some of the lessons and answer many of the questions I got when I posted the original message on social media.
+I know that the message implies 3 tweets, but the third one is a duplicate.
+Let’s dig into some of the karma lessons here and answer many questions I got when I posted the original message on social media.

 To this guy’s credit, he actually did delete his social media account shortly after.
 The problem is that he didn’t post tweets.
 I did.
-At this point, you’re probably wondering how the job and master’s program discovered this colorful interaction.
+You’re probably wondering how the job and master’s program discovered this colorful interaction.

 I was wondering that too, so I asked him in a follow-up email.
-Well it turns out that his Twitter handle was the same as the URL of his website.
-He’d been putting that URL on his applications to show off something related to his work, I’d imagine.
+Well, it turns out that his Twitter handle was the same as the URL of his website.
+I imagine he’d been putting that URL on his applications to show off something related to his work.

-When you google said URL (I’m not putting it here, as I agreed to no longer put this fellow on blast), the first thing that comes up are the tweet screenshots linked to my account.
+When you google said URL (I’m not putting it here, as I agreed to no longer play a role in messing up his karma), the first thing that comes up is the tweet screenshots linked to my account.